Predictive learning enables compositional representations

 Discuss this preprint

 The brain builds predictive models to plan future actions.
 These models generalize remarkably well to new environments, but it is unclear how neural circuits acquire this flexibility.
-Here, we show that compositional representations emerge in Recurrent Neural Networks (RNNs) trained solely to predict future sensory inputs.
-These representations have been observed in different areas of the brain, for example, in the motor cortex of monkeys, which have been shown to reuse primitives in sequences.
-They enable compositional generalization, a mechanism that could explain the brain’s adaptability, where independent modules representing different parts of the environment can be selected according to context.
-We trained an RNN to predict future frames in a visual environment defined by independent latent factors and their corresponding dynamics.
-We found that the network learned to solve this task by developing a compositional internal model.
-Specifically, it had disentangled representations of the static latent factors, and formed distinct, modular clusters, each selectively implementing a single dynamic.
-This modular and disentangled architecture enabled the network to exhibit compositional generalization, accurately predicting outcomes in novel contexts composed of unseen combinations of dynamics.
-Our findings present a powerful, unsupervised mechanism for learning the causal structure of an environment, suggesting that predicting the future can be sufficient to develop generalizable world models.
+Compositional representations, which have been observed in the brain, could explain this adaptability.
+They enable a process called compositional generalization, where independent modules performing different computations can be selected to perform novel composite tasks.
+In this work, we show that compositional representations emerge in recurrent neural networks (RNNs) trained solely to predict future sensory inputs.
+We trained an RNN to predict frames in a visual environment defined by independent latent factors and their corresponding dynamics.
+We found that the network learned to solve this task by developing a compositional model.
+Specifically, it had disentangled representations of the latent factors, and formed distinct, modular clusters, each implementing a single dynamic.
+The network autonomously selected which cluster to use according to the sensory inputs, without task labels, using competitive dynamics between clusters.
+This modular and disentangled architecture enabled the network to perform compositional generalization, accurately predicting outcomes in novel contexts composed of unseen combinations of dynamics.
+Our findings explain how an unsupervised mechanism can learn the modular causal structure of an environment in a compositional code.

 Significance

 The brain can function in environments it has never been in before, an ability called generalization.
-For example, predict the future in environments with dynamics it has never seen before.
-In our study, we show that when a model of neural networks is trained to predict future observations, it will develop a modular structure that enables the brain to do one type of generalization, called compositional generalization, where known dynamics can be recomposed in new ways.
+In our study, we show that when a neural network model is trained to predict future observations, it will develop a modular structure that enables the brain to do one type of generalization, called compositional generalization, where known dynamics can be recomposed in new ways.
 Indeed, the network develops clusters that each perform a computation representing a dynamic.
 Importantly, it can recombine these clusters according to the input it is receiving, with no need for other clues.
-We also show that the network has distinct clusters of neurons coding for each latent of the environment.
+We also show that the network has distinct clusters of neurons coding for each latent of the environment, consistent with what has been observed experimentally.